Kunum/qwik-calendar/README.md

 * *Month View*: Shows an specific month with all of its days.
 * *Year view*: Shows an specific year with all of its months.
+* *Decade view*: Shows all years within an decade.

 ## Docs in other languages